FAQs

 Do you mix stuff that you don’t record?

-Yes, often.
+Yes.
 You can link to examples of my mix work on the MUSIC page.
-If you’re interested in mixing, please email and include a link to your previous work or rough mixes of the current music if you have those available.
-Rates depend on the scope of the project.
+If you’re interested in having me mix, please email with a general picture of your project and we’ll schedule a time to talk if it seems like a good fit.
+It is also helpful if you include a link to your previous work or rough mixes of the current recordings if you have those available.
+Rates and turnaround time depend on the scope of the project.

 Is Tree & Booms good for every recording project?